sambuddhac/MacroEnergy.jl/docs/src/User Guide/assets/thermalhydrogen.md

     In case of no unit commitment, the `uc` attribute is set to `false` and the default constraints are the following:
     - [Capacity constraint](@ref)

+!!! warning "Asset expansion"
+    As a modeling decision, only the `Hydrogen` and `Fuel` edges are allowed to expand.
+Therefore, both the `has_capacity` and `constraints` attributes can only be set for those edges.
+For all the other edges, these attributes are pre-set to `false` and to an empty list respectively to ensure the correct modeling of the asset.

+!!! warning "Directionality"
+    The `unidirectional` attribute is set to `true` for all the edges.

 All the edges are represented by the same set of attributes.
 The definition of the `Edge` object can be found here [MacroEnergy.Edge](@ref).